October 14, 2024 | 4 MIN READ

 In either case, however, markets may quickly adjust to these conclusions.
 China’s incredibly swift repricing of macro policies over just two weeks might be a good indication of how markets can swiftly adjust to public information.

 The post-US election environment can create a sharp movement in asset prices.
-History shows that pre-election periods — most acutely the month before — tend to be biased toward negative returns on uncertainty and apprehension
+History shows that pre-election periods — most acutely the month before — tend to be biased toward negative returns on uncertainty and apprehension.

 The last October before a US election that posted a positive equity market return was 2004.
 No President delivers magical cures, but as uncertainty fades, post-election returns have been biased positive in all but the most extreme negative economic environments (November/December 2008 is the last example).